THE FUTURE OF FASHION: FASHION HOUSE MAASTRICHT

 THE GOAL OF FORZA FASHION HOUSE MAASTRICHT IS TO BE THE TOP INSTITUTE WHERE RISING LOCAL, NATIONAL, AND INTERNATIONAL TALENT CAN DEVELOP IN TERMS OF ENTREPRENEURIAL AND ARTISTIC TALENT..

 This institute will be the place where networking, knowledge, art, creativity, and hardware are connected and it provides a promotional platform for upcoming new talent.
 Here, the collective is as important as the individual and it highlights the manufacturing industry of the future.
 Forza Fashion House Maastricht is the key to creativity, innovation, and reality and forges the link between education and the professional world.

-The second floor of the Labgebouw/Radium building in the Sphinx quarter will house the new Fashion House Maastricht; a laboratory for fashion talent and the epicentre for Fashion Maastricht.
-This currently deserted floor is set to become a vibrant location as of mid 2017; the place where craftsmanship, quality, authenticity, and history meet and talent is allowed to flourish.
+The second floor of the Labgebouw/Radium building in the Sphinx quarter houses the new Fashion House Maastricht; a laboratory for fashion talent and the epicentre for Fashion Maastricht.
+A vibrant location where craftsmanship, quality, authenticity, and history meet and talent is allowed to flourish.

 JOIN THE FASHION HOUSE COLLECTIVE

 Forza Fashion House Maastricht is more than just a floor space for creative showcasing.
 In addition to studio space, Fashion House Maastricht will also be presenting an extensive supervised development programme focusing on PR and marketing.
 This will be complemented with special meet-up events, lectures, masterclasses, and workshops dedicated to business and other relevant subject matter supported by experts and mentors.

 The official opening of Forza Fashion House Maastricht and its studios is scheduled for July 2017.
 The marketing and communications programme and the Fashion House Maastricht Community & Development Programme starts in June 2016.